Games or Gamification

 Games or Gamification - Can they make better learning experiences?

-The reality is challenging however.
+I meet people who seem to think that if the learner audience is young enough they can’t concentrate on anything which isn’t a game for more than two minutes.
+Whilst this may seem to be a truism for some youngsters, it’s obviously a simplification and perhaps a slur for most.
+In fact it’s worse than that, it’s a cop-out which is often used to excuse poor learning materials by blaming any lack of success on the audience rather than the training provider.The reality is challenging however.
 Younger people from all educational backgrounds have been used to interesting, engaging digital experiences and have quite simply got used to them.
 If they start work for a large and impressive organisation, then they will expect the induction process to be good and any digital learning assets to be engaging and interesting as well as accurate and informative.
 But it doesn’t end with ‘young people’.
 Video gaming has been around for a long time and young people have an inevitable tendency to get older; we are not just taking about a sub-twenty five generation, but more likely a sub-forty year old split.
 Not only that, a lot of us parents enjoy playing games and have got used to the same standards our offspring have grown up with.

 Games or gamification – what’s the difference?